Mariners unveil statue of Ken Griffey Jr. at Safeco Field

 The Mariners unveiled a statue of Ken Griffey Jr. at a small ceremony in front of Safeco Field on Thursday afternoon.

 The eyes of the Ken Griffey Jr. statue are forever looking up, forever tracking another home run.
-When Griffey first saw the statue of his famous follow through, unveiled on Thursday in front of Safeco Field’s main entrance, Griffey thought, “Looked like me.
+When Griffey first saw the statue of his famous follow through, unveiled Thursday in front of Safeco Field’s main entrance, Griffey thought, “Looked like me.
 Good extension.
 Eyesight was in the right spot.
 Looking up — not high, but I’m looking at probably 450-ish.”

 As in a 450-foot home run.